-- Youth Pulling Together Events, youth use hand tools to remove invasive plants in their community.

-- Restoration/ Native Planting Events, a class/youth group will assist CKISS at a selected site to restore natural ecosystems by removing invasive species and planting native species. - Guest Speakers, CKISS staff can visit schools/youth group digitally or in person to give a presentation on Invasive Species 101 & Biodiversity. - Field Trips, students/youth can participate in either a walking or off-site field trips with CKISS.
-Students will partake in a variety of games and hands on activities that will connect them with the natural world and teach them about invasive species. - Digital Resources for teachers, the CKISS website has a wealth of information and classroom ready resources for teacher who wish to teach a unit on invasive species.
+- Youth Pulling Together Events, youth use hand tools to remove invasive plants in their community. - Restoration/ Native Planting Events, a class/youth group will assist CKISS at a selected site to restore natural ecosystems by removing invasive species and planting native species. - Guest Speakers, CKISS staff can visit schools/youth group virtually or in person to give a presentation on Invasive Species 101 & Biodiversity. - Field Trips, students/youth can participate in either a walking or off-site field trips with CKISS.
+Students will partake in a variety of games and hands on activities that will connect them with the natural world and teach them about invasive species. - STEMming Invasive Species Program: a new interactive youth education program to be developed and offered 2022.
+The program will demonstrate the role of science and engineering in solving pressing environmental issues, by using STEM (Science, Technology, Engineering, and Math) skills in a variety of outdoor activities.
+The program will target females and indigenous participants because they are currently underrepresented in STEM careers. - Digital Resources for teachers, the CKISS website has a wealth of information and classroom ready resources for teacher who wish to teach a unit on invasive species.
 Visit the 'Teacher Page'.
 The games listed on the website can be used for summer camps, after school programs, scouts/guides and any other youth group.